shuvro/singly-linked-list/README.md

 # Singly Linked List
-Singly Linked List implementation with Java without using Java built in List interface
+Singly Linked List implementation with Java without using built in List interface

 This implementation include functions below: